yugabyte/yugabyte-db/docs/content/latest/faq/general.md

 - Recommended only for non-production use.

-Please do try our beta features and give feedback on them on our [Slack channel](https://www.yugabyte.com/slack) or by filing a [GitHub issue](https://github.com/yugabyte/yugabyte-db/issues).
+Please do try our beta features and give feedback on them on our [Slack community](https://www.yugabyte.com/slack) or by filing a [GitHub issue](https://github.com/yugabyte/yugabyte-db/issues).

 ## Any performance benchmarks available?

 [Yahoo Cloud Serving Benchmark (YCSB)](https://github.com/brianfrankcooper/YCSB/wiki) is a popular benchmarking framework for NoSQL databases.
-We benchmarked Yugabyte Cloud QL (YCQL) API against standard Apache Cassandra using YCSB.
+We benchmarked the Yugabyte Cloud QL (YCQL) API against standard Apache Cassandra using YCSB.
 YugabyteDB outperformed Apache Cassandra by increasing margins as the number of keys (data density) increased across all the 6 YCSB workload configurations.

 [Netflix Data Benchmark (NDBench)](https://github.com/Netflix/ndbench) is another publicly available, cloud-enabled benchmark tool for data store systems.
 We ran NDBench against YugabyteDB for 7 days and observed P99 and P995 latencies that were orders of magnitude less than that of Apache Cassandra.